17 Top-Rated Attractions & Places to Visit in Corsica

 Sartène

 Sartène prides itself on being the "most Corsican" city.
-This characteristic medieval hilltop town is listed as a Ville d'Art et d'Histoire (City of Art and History) because of its exceptional heritage.
+This characteristic medieval hilltop town is listed as a Ville d'Art et d'Histoire because of its exceptional heritage.

 Must-see tourist attractions include the Eglise Santa-Maria-Assunta, with a simple facade typical of Corsican churches; the former Palais des Gouverneurs Génois, now the Town Hall; and L'Echauguette (tower), which affords sweeping views of the Vallée de Rizzanese.

-The Musée de Préhistoire Corse et d'Archéologie de Sartène (Museum of Corsican Prehistory and Archeology) brings to life the island's ancient history.
+The Musée de Préhistoire et d'Archéologie (Museum of Prehistory and Archaeology) brings to life the island's ancient history.
 Exhibits present statues from prehistoric megaliths; Bronze Age and Iron Age weapons, tools, and ceramics; Ancient Roman archaeological finds; and artworks and everyday objects of the Middle Ages.

-Around the church and town hall is an enchanting pedestrian area, with many secret corners to discover: arcades, vaulted passageways, and picturesque staircases.
+Near the Palais des Gouverneurs Génois, you'll find an enchanting pedestrian area.
+Take a stroll to discover the secret corners: arcades, vaulted passageways, and picturesque staircases.
 The Place du Maghju is a hub of artisan boutiques.

 Every year in the spring, the town celebrates the Carnaval de Sartène.
 This fun-loving carnival festival features parades, musical entertainment, and masked balls.